thumpshere/weatherApp/README.md

 - Clone the repository

-- Register on https://openweathermap.org/ and get an API key.
+- Register on [OpenWeatherMap](https://openweathermap.org/)and get an API key.

 - Open terminal on your map and go to project folder.

-- Run pod install (if you dont have cocoapods installed Please refer to - https://cocoapods.org/ )
+- Run pod install (if you dont have cocoapods installed Please refer to - [CocoaPods](https://cocoapods.org/) )

 - Open weather.XcWorkspace file.